UPGDLHUB/parserplus-super-awesome-team/README.md

 - `pom.xml`: Maven configuration file.
 - `src/main/syntaxdiagram`: Contain the syntax diagrams of the rules.
 - `src/main/firstfollow`: Contain the FIRST and FOLLOW Set of the rules.
+- `src/test/resources`: Contain the files of syntactic test
+- `src/test/resources/TestResult.md`: This file analyzes the test cases

 ## Prerequisites